What Is A Great Customer Service Experience?

 It’s essentially a measure of how your guests feel about your brand after their visit.

 For example, Jorge visited a Disneyland park equipped with his MagicBand, a “smart” wearable device that’s connected to his tickets and credit card information.
 He used this band to scan himself into rides and a mobile app to order food ahead of time at restaurants.
-He even bought a souvenir at a gift shop by simply scanning his wristband.
+He even bought a souvenir at a gift shop by simply scanning the same wristband.

-Every staff member he spoke to was smiling and happy to help.
+Meanwhile, every staff member he spoke to was smiling and happy to help.
 Moreso, he never had to wait in line or dig through his wallet.

 3 key characteristics that make up a great customer service experience